vmware-tanzu/tanzu-framework/docs/community/support-process.md

 ## End of Week

-We ensure all GitHub issues worked on during the week are labeled with `investigating` and `triage/needs-info` (if appropriate), and have updated comments, so the next person can pick them up.
-The point person should discuss the week's developments during the SIG meeting including critical urgent(severity-1) issues and any important points.
+The point person will ensure all GitHub issues worked on during the week are labeled with `investigating` and `triage/needs-info` (if appropriate), and have updated comments, so the next person can pick them up.